 EAA Chapter 96

 I hope that you are all doing well during these difficult times.
-Although we cannot meet this month as a group in the hangar, I would like to feed our common aviation interests with a video conference as the general meeting on June 13 at 11:00 AM.
+Although we cannot meet this month as a group in the hangar, I would like to feed our common aviation interests with a video conference as the general meeting on October 10th at 11:00 AM.

-If you would like to join this meeting via Webex, please send an email of your interest to me at email@example.com.
+If you would like to join this meeting via Webex, and have not previously replied, please send an email of your interest to me at firstname.lastname@example.org.
 Those that reply to me will receive a personal invitation and instructions.
 No prior experience is required and I will provide additional help to anyone that would like it.

 Please note that a telephone dial in is also available for those that may not have a computer connection available.